AmaliePauli/AncSetfit/README.md

 ### Getting started example /demo
 The jupyter notebook tiny_example.ipyn is a quick demo to try it - the notebook shows in a small hand-crafted example how AncSetFit can learn to generalize differently based on the same training data depending on the provided anchor statements of textual description of the classes.

+### publication
+Anchoring Fine-tuning of Sentence Transformer with Semantic Label Information for Efficient Truly Few-shot Classification To appear at EMNLP 2023, short paper.